-- 1 tsp. baking powder
+- 1 teaspoon baking powder

-- 1/4 tsp. baking soda
+- 1/4 teaspoon baking soda

-- 3/4 tsp. table salt
+- 3/4 teaspoon table salt

-- 1 cup (2 sticks) unsalted butter
+- 1 cup (2 sticks) unsalted butter at room temperature

-- 1 1/4 cups granulated sugar
+- 1 and 1/4 cups white granulated sugar

-- 1 egg
+- 1 large egg

-- 1/4 tsp. almond extract optional
+- 1/4 teaspoon almond extract optional

-- Chill the dough for 15-20 minutes, then scoop out balls of approximately 1 1/2 tbsp. each.
-Pour the sprinkles into a small bowl.
-Roll each scoop of cookie dough briefly in your hands to make a smooth ball, then roll each in the sprinkles and turn to coat evenly.
-Arrange on baking sheets, and use the bottom of a drinking glass to flatten each cookie slightly.
+- Once dough has chilled, scoop it out into balls of approximately 1 and 1/2 tablespoons each.
+Roll each scoop gently in your hands to make a smooth ball, then roll each in the sprinkles and turn to coat evenly.
+Arrange on the baking sheets, and use your hand or the bottom of a drinking glass to flatten each cookie slightly.